North Macedonia: Economy

-The current government introduced a flat tax system with the intention of making the country more attractive to foreign investment.
+A flat tax system was introduced in 2006 with the intention of making the country more attractive to foreign investment.
 The flat tax rate was 12% in 2007 and was further lowered to 10% in 2008.

 as of 2005 North Macedonia's unemployment rate was 37.2% and as of 2006 its poverty rate was 22%.
 Due to a number of employment measures as well as the successful process of attracting multinational corporations, and according to the State Statistical Office of North Macedonia, the country's unemployment rate in the first quarter of 2015 decreased to 27.3%.
 Government's policies and efforts in regards to foreign direct investments have resulted with the establishment of local subsidiaries of several world leading manufacturing companies, especially from the automotive industry, such as: Johnson Controls Inc., Van Hool NV, Johnson Matthey plc, Lear Corp., Visteon Corp., Kostal GmbH, Gentherm Inc., Dräxlmaier Group, Kromberg & Schubert, Marquardt GmbH, Amphenol Corp., Tekno Hose SpA, KEMET Corp., Key Safety Systems Inc., ODW-Elektrik GmbH, etc.

 In terms of GDP structure, as of 2013, the manufacturing sector (including mining and construction) constituted the largest part of GDP at 21.4%, up from 21.1% in 2012.
 The trade, transportation and accommodation sector represents 18.2% of GDP in 2013, up from 16.7% in 2012, while agriculture represents 9.6%, up from 9.1% in the previous year.